We’re committed to leaving an attainable, connected, and green legacy for Decatur.

 When Congressman John Lewis died, an effort to create a tribute to his life and legacy began.
 Dekalb County and the City of Decatur engaged a diverse task force of DeKalb County citizens, community leaders, arts leaders, and elected officials to establish project goals, solicit design submissions, and select a sculptor.
 The sculpture will be placed at the historic Dekalb County Courthouse, itself a part of the story of civil rights in America, located in the district Congressman Lewis served for 17 consecutive terms.

 Legacy Decatur is providing the fiscal management for community donations being raised to fund the installation, which replaces a Confederate monument that was previously removed.
 To date, this community-driven effort has raised over $550,000.
-The anticipated date of the installation and its unveiling is Spring of 2023.

 A Decatur home for art and the artists who create it.